codeforgso/GoVote/README.md

 Make sure you have [Node](https://nodejs.org/en/) >= 4 installed (we strongly recommend using Node >= 6 and npm >= 3).
 We prefer to use the [yarn](https://yarnpkg.com/) npm client.

+You also must have [PostgreSQL](https://www.postgresql.org/download/) installed prior to compiling.

 ### To install:

 - Fork the project